Theomat/theomat.github.io/_pages/about.md

 - Applying for "CR" (researcher) positions
 - 2026 in research for transparency:
-  - newly submitted: 1 conf
+  - newly submitted: 1 conf 1 journal
   - from 2025:
     - in review: 0 conf 3 journals
     - accepted: 1 conf